-Each phase implemented should not result in a significant increase in travel time.
-Preferably, segment lengths should yield a travel time saving greater than the time penalty to divert from and to the 407 ETR, and phase limits selected must minimize the time to transfer from 407 ETR lanes maximize benefits and exposure of dedicated Transitway service.
-Ideally, segment phasing should respond to the timing of adjacent developments (particularly Urban Growth Centers) and provide access to the 407 Transitway by all modes (local transit, park and ride, pick up and drop off, walkin and cycling);
+- Each phase implemented should not result in a significant increase in travel time through the East Section.
+Preferably, segment lengths should yield a travel time saving greater than the time penalty to divert from and to, the 407 ETR and phase limits selected must minimize the time to transfer from 407 ETR lanes to the new Transitway; - Ideally, the sequence of implementation should correspond to the likely distribution of traffic congestion in the 407 ETR lanes; - Phase sequencing should be responsive to the zones with highest ridership potential to maximize benefits and exposure of dedicated Transitway service.
+Ideally, segment phasing should respond to the timing of adjacent developments (particularly UGCs) and provide access to the Transitway by all modes (local transit, park and ride, pick up and drop off, walk-in); - Phase sequence should be responsive to bus interlining opportunities; - Phase costs should result in a contract cash flow that MTO (or the funding agency) can accommodate in annual budgeting; and, - Construction staging associated traffic diversion and delays that arterial road users will tolerate.